 Sharing information promptly with others working with the same child is invariably the key to safeguarding the child's interests and promoting his or her welfare.

 Therefore, relevant information about children must be shared with colleagues, other professionals or agencies that may have a role to play in their care.

 There are also situations where council employees have a legal duty to share information.

 - Where professionals are undertaking a Child Protection Assessment in relation to a child;

-- Where the Police are investigating a criminal offence or require information to help them find an absent, missing or absconded children - see Oxfordshire Safeguarding Children Board Procedures Manual, Children Missing From Home Procedure;
+- Where the Police are investigating a criminal offence or require information to help them find an absent, missing or absconded children - see Oxfordshire Safeguarding Children Board Procedures, Children Missing From Home Procedure;

 - Where information is requested in the furtherance of an inquiry or tribunal, or for the purposes of a Serious Case Review.